Global Social Compliance

 Providing training is an important way we reinforce our expectations to respect the rights of workers in our supply chain.

 TJX Associates involved in the development and buying of merchandise are expected to undergo formal social compliance training biennially.
-These trainings are typically conducted by both our SVP, Chief Risk and Compliance Officer and our AVP, Global Social Compliance.
+These trainings are conducted by our AVP, Global Social Compliance.

 The interactive training reviews the expectations set forth in our Vendor Code of Conduct along with examples of both good management practices and what violations may look like.
 The training also discusses our factory auditing program, including the process and ratings.

 We also routinely train buying agents, vendors, and factory management within our factory auditing program, and we strongly encourage all new factories in our factory auditing program to participate in such training.
-Typically, we hold an average of 8-12 training sessions a year, focusing on locations that are regionally close to factories included in our factory auditing program.
-After a period of remote learning following the pandemic, we returned to conducting in-person training sessions during Fiscal 2024.
+Typically, we hold an average of 8-12 training sessions a year, focusing on various locations that are regionally close to factories included in our factory auditing program.

-Our training sessions are conducted by representatives from UL Solutions, one of our third-party auditors, in partnership with our AVP, Global Social Compliance.
+These training sessions are conducted by representatives from UL Solutions, one of our third-party auditors, in partnership with our AVP, Global Social Compliance.
 We believe the presence of our management at these sessions demonstrates to factory management, buying agent management, and vendors that TJX is committed to our Global Social Compliance Program.
-Over time, our training sessions have been held in various locations and have included the following topics:
+Our training sessions have included the following topics:

 • TJX’s Vendor Code of Conduct and the expectations contained in this Code